Gustavus Orr: Georgia School Commissioner

-When Governor Rufus Bullock was removed from office and replaced by James M. Smith in January 1872, Orr was appointed Georgia's second State School Commissioner within the month.
+When Governor Rufus Bullock was forced out of office and replaced by James M. Smith in January 1872, Orr was appointed Georgia's second State School Commissioner within the month.
 Orr's first responsibility was to alleviate the debt accrued by his predecessor.
 In his first year, 1872, rather than promoting the development the a new public school system, he argued counties and board of educations should work to conscript private schools.
 Along with this, Orr sought and received funding for the Georgia school fund through taxes paid on the state-owned Western and Atlantic Railroad, and liquor tax revenues added in 1878.
 Orr was a major proponent of establishing a local property tax of 10 mils to fund schools, and he proposed this in 1871, 1872, and 1874, yet it was never passed in his lifetime.

 Orr was a proponent of educating all Georgia children, black and white, and while he did promote segregated schools, he advocated using white teachers with black students believing that the black population would be better served by the more qualified white teacher.
 Orr established a licensure system for teachers establishing qualifications for first (highest), second, and third grade teaching licenses.
 Orr decried the fact that while 50% of all white students were served by teachers with a first grade license, 70% of black teachers held only a third grade license, and 21% held no license at all.

 Under Orr's administration, the state saw significant gains in school enrollment.
 In 1871, the year prior to Orr's appointment, 49,578 students were enrolled in Georgia's public schools.
 42,914 of these students were white while only 6,664 were black.
 By 1887, Orr's last year in office, Georgia's public schools served 342,294 students.
 Of these, 208,805 were white, and 133,429 were black.

 Orr was also a major proponent of teacher education.
 He constantly fought a losing battle with the state legislature seeking funding for the establishment of regional Normal Schools.
 While the state consistently refused to fund these programs, in 1880 he applied and received a $2,000 grant from the Peabody Fund to create three schools.
 In 1882 teachers colleges were founded in Milledgeville, Toccoa, and Americus, Georgia.